 Before D&D Essentials, characters were only allowed to use a certain number of daily magic item powers each day.
 That rule is now gone, replaced by the item-rarity system.
 Because LFR is more generous than a typical home campaign in terms of allowing players to pick exactly which magic items they want, we can't allow PCs to stockpile items with specific powers that the game's designers assumed would never be used more than once per day.

 At the same time, we think that trying to create a list of specific item powers or restricted items would be too complicated and time-consuming.
 The simplest way we can see to limit the potential abuse of daily item powers is by limiting each character to a single copy of any Uncommon or Rare permanent magic item.
-This creates problems for a handful of very specific character builds (such as the dual-wielding warrior who wants to carry two frost weapons) but we feel that the simplicity and clarity of "no duplicates" outweighs those potential issues.
+This creates problems for a handful of very specific character builds (such as the dualwielding warrior who wants to carry two frost weapons) but we feel that the simplicity and clarity of "no duplicates" outweighs those potential issues.

-- You may not possess more than one Rare item (total) per tier.
-Heroic tier characters are limited to one Rare item, Paragon tier characters are limited to two, and Epic tier characters are limited to three.
-Rare items are supposed to be character-defining, so you can spend gold to upgrade these items as your character gains levels (see page 14). - If you find a Rare item that you want and you're already at the limit, you may exchange one of your existing Rare items for the new one.
-This does not require you to spend a second found-item slot if the item you are exchanging was itself a found item, but you don't get the slot back, and you don't get any other compensation, even if the new item is a lower level than the old one. - You may not have more than one copy of any specific Uncommon or Rare permanent magic item, regardless of whether you found, bought, or borrowed the item.
+- Common items are unrestricted.
+You may possess any number of copies of any Common magic item, whether permanent or consumable. - You may not possess more than one copy of any specific Uncommon or Rare permanent magic item, regardless of whether you found, bought, or borrowed the item.
 This also means that other characters in the party cannot carry one copy each of a specific item and then have everyone loan their items to a single character for the duration of the adventure.
 DMs are encouraged to apply the spirit of this rule even if someone finds a way to circumvent the letter. - Two items are considered duplicates if they are the same base item, even if they take different forms or have different enhancement bonuses.
 This means that you cannot have both a +2 flaming longsword and a +1 flaming longsword, nor may you have both a +1 flaming longbow and a +1 flaming greatsword, because in each of these two examples, the two items are both flaming weapons.
 Remember that this limitation applies only to Uncommon and Rare items, not to Common items.
 A character can have as many different suits of black iron armor or types of vicious weapon as he or she can afford or chooses to find, because black iron armor and vicious weapons are both Common items.

-Uncommon consumable items don't count against the number of permanent items you can possess, and you may have more than one copy of an Uncommon consumable.
+• Uncommon consumable items don't count against the number of permanent items you can possess, and consumables are never considered duplicate items.
 It would be difficult to use magic ammunition if you were only allowed to carry one arrow per adventure, and you shouldn't have to choose between carrying a potion or a magic sword.
 However, Uncommon consumable items aren't available for purchase without campaign documentation, so they are still difficult to acquire.

-BUYING, SELLING, AND CRAFTING ITEMS
+BUYING AND SELLING ITEMS

-Since you have a limited number of found-item slots, you won't find a magic item as your Treasure after every adventure.
+Since you have a limited number of found-item slots, you won't find a permanent magic item as your Treasure after every adventure.
 If there aren't any other Treasures that you want, then it's never a bad thing to take your share of the spoils as a pile of glittering gold pieces.
-Of course, you're going to want to do something with all that gold.
-The rules in this section explain how you can buy, sell, and create items.
+Eventually you're going to want to do something with all that gold.
+The rules in this section explain how you can buy and sell items.